Albuterol Oral Inhalation

 Albuterol controls symptoms of asthma and other lung diseases but does not cure them.
 Do not stop using albuterol without talking to your doctor.

-If you are using the inhaler, your medication will come in canisters.
-Each canister of albuterol aerosol is designed to provide 200 inhalations.
+Each albuterol aerosol inhaler is designed to provide 60 or 200 inhalations, depending on its size.
+Each albuterol powder inhaler is designed to provide 200 inhalations.
 After the labeled number of inhalations has been used, later inhalations may not contain the correct amount of medication.
-Throw away the canister after you have used the labeled number of inhalations even if it still contains some liquid and continues to release a spray when it is pressed.
+Dispose of the aerosol inhaler after you have used the labeled number of inhalations, even if it still contains some liquid and continues to release a spray when it is pressed.
+Dispose of the powder inhaler 13 months after you open the foil wrapper, after the expiration date on the package, or after you have used the labeled number of inhalation, whichever comes first.

 If your inhaler does not come with an attached counter, you will need to keep track of the number of inhalations you have used.
 You can divide the number of inhalations in your inhaler by the number of inhalations you use each day to find out how many days your inhaler will last.
 Do not float the canister in water to see if it still contains medication.